Universytets'ka St, 10,

 No one has favorited this theater yet

-The Kinagoga was built in the mid to late 19th century as a Jewish synagogue for what was then the town of Czernowitz, Romania.
-During World War II, the synagogue was badly damaged by a fire set by the Nazis who probably annihilated the community it once served.
+The Kinogoga was built in the mid to late-19th century as a Jewish synagogue for what was then the town of Czernowitz, Romania.
+During World War II, the synagogue was badly damaged by a fire set by the Nazis.

-After the war, the area became part of Ukraine and the town was renamed Chernovtsy.
-With much (if not all) of the Jewish population exterminated, the repaired building became a movie house and is known as the Kinagoga — a mixture of the words Kino and Synagoga.
-The Kinagoga is now something of a rarety — a pre-World War II synagogue in this part of the world and the only known example of a synagogue turned into a movie theater.
+After the war, the area became part of Ukraine and the Soviet town was renamed Chernovtsy.
+The reconstructed building became a movie house in 1959–the Zhovten or “October”–and, later, popularly known as the Kinogoga – a mixture of the words Kino and Synagoga.
+The Kinogoga, now in the renamed Ukrainian city of Chernivsti, is something of a rarity – one of the only known examples of a synagogue turned into a movie house.

 Just login to your account and subscribe to this theater.